Adams Lake: Skwaam Bay (Squaam Bay, Agate Bay)

 The name Agate Bay, used on a 1915 map, was possibly chosen because quartz in the area resembles agate.
 The adjacent reserve is called Squaam, which means 'choppy waters'.
 In 1933, Skwaam Bay became the official name.

 In 1892, three prospectors discovered the Homestake claim about 2.5 mi up Sinmax Creek.
 In 1895, the new mine owners built a wagon road to haul ore northwest to Louis Creek.
 The 1919 forest fire destroyed the mine infrastructure.
 About 22 mi by road west of Squaam Bay, Blucher Hall provided a general store and post office.

 In 1905, Charlie and Mable Todd settled their family, registering their lakefront property in 1913.
 By 1906, four families lived in the immediate area.
 The school established in 1916, which was little more than a small shack, was replaced in 1918 by a larger one-room log building.
 In 1933, the school relocated closer to the Homestake mine.

 In 1926, newcomer Dave Fraser married the Todd daughter Jessie.
 In 1938, they moved up the lake to the bay.
 Their large house was the hub of activities.
 Son Frank (Ink) was also actively involved in community responsibilities such as managing the water works and plowing snow.
 The school relocated back to the bay in the 1950s, closing in 1964.

 Charlie and Hallie Kelly settled in 1912.
 Son Clinton was a resident for about 90 years.

-In 1937, Tom and Evelyn Fave arrived.
+In 1937, Tom and Evelyn LaFave arrived.
 In the late 1940s, they established a hunting and fishing lodge, which developed into several rental cottages for tourists.
 In 1964, they sold the property.

 The annual Squaam Bay Fishing Derby has been held since 1955.
 Presently, the bay offers a resort and cabin accommodation for visitors.